 Anything cold?
 Perfect.
 Hot recipes?
 Let’s get into that.

 When homemade oat milk gets heated up in certain recipes, it’ll get slightly slimy.
-So if you’re making a hot breakfast beverage for example, it wouldn’t be the best option.
-I do find that where the milk is just an ingredient in a recipe that’ll be cooked/baked out, it works perfectly.
-So, I would say make it and test it to see where it works for you!
+So if you’re making a hot breakfast beverage, for example, it wouldn’t be the best option.
+I do find that where the milk is just an ingredient in a recipe that’ll be cooked or baked, it works perfectly.
+So, I would say make it and test it to see where it works for you.

 These are some of my favourite recipes to use this in: